Liquid and Granular Fertilizers For Growing Vegetables: Can You Use Both?

 Another way to use a liquid fertilizer is to spray plant foliage (leaves and stems).

-This is called foliar feeding and works as plants can absorb nutrients through their leaves.
+This is called foliar feeding and also helps to feed plants as plants can absorb nutrients through their leaves.

-Often used on greens like lettuce and mustards, it’s an even quicker way for plants to get their nutrients.
+Foliar feeding is often used on greens like lettuce and mustards, as it’s an even quicker way for these types of plants to get the nutrients they need, especially nitrogen.
+You’ll have larger leaves that are a deep green.

-It is applied using a liquid fertilizer sprayer or can also simply be watered on with a watering can with a fine rose or spray attachment.
+Foliar feeding is best applied using a liquid fertilizer sprayer (one that has never been used to spray synthetic chemical herbicides) or can also simply be watered on with a watering can with a fine rose or spray attachment.

-Can I use both liquid and granular fertilizer at the same time
+Can you use Both liquid and granular fertilizer at the same time

 I often will mix in my granular fertilizer into the planting hole and then plant my transplant.